locka99/opcua/samples/mqtt-client/README.md

-This MQTT client will connect to an OPC UA server and then publish values over MQTT.
-This demonstrates how you might bridge these two similar but orthogonal technologies.
+This sample is not yet implemented.

+The intention is to produce an OPC UA client that subscribes to some variables and publishes those values to an MQTT broker.